VermeilChan/MetalSlugFontReborn/Documentation/PROGRESS.md

 - **Milestone 5: Improved Symbol Support**
   - **Date Achieved**: 2024-01-21
   - **Description**: Expanded symbol support to cover a wider range of characters.

+- **Milestone 6: Reworked Webapp**
+  - **Date Achieved**: 2024-02-24
+  - **Description**: Rewrote the core features of MetalSlugFontReborn webapp version, improving performance, functionality, and compatibility.
+The rework includes support for Progressive Web App (PWA), making the application accessible a wider range of platforms.